brucemack/w1tkz/sdrc/README.md

 ## Notes from Visit 2025-11-25

 * Swapped digital boards and installed firmware **V1.1 2025-11-23**.
+* A release was created in GitHub to mark the firmware version (v1.1) in production.
-* Addressed a problem with the lockout.
+* New code addressed a problem with the lockout.
 * Changed courtesy tone level to -15dB.
-* Changed COS inactivate time to 100ms.
+* Changed COS inactivate time to 100ms from 150ms to shorten static crash at end of transmission.
 * Tested with Dan W1DAN, validated timeout, validated DTMF kill.
 * Briefly switched over to soft CTCSS detect on the VHF side (detect level set to -65dB).
 Functionality was good, but didn't seem faster